C4Q/AC-Android/cohort_5.4/unit_01/01_07_Classes_02.md

 #### Why should you care?

-- Auto-boxing/unboxing is heavily used in Java Collections:
+- Auto-boxing/unboxing is heavily used in Java Collections

 - Value passed as a parameter